 - Colman Dock is open during construction

 - All drive-on customers, including cars, trucks, vanpools and motorcycles enter from S. Jackson St. Passenger pickup and drop-off access will remain in front of the terminal building on Alaskan Way.
-There are no changes to access for people walking or biking onto the ferry.

 Pier 62 Rebuild